Flying Fathers: History

 The original team had no name, with the members eventually choosing between "Flying Fathers" and "Puckster Priests".
 A 1987 article in the Chicago Tribune described the team as "[trying] to do for hockey what the Harlem Globetrotters did for basketball".
 By 1987, about 100 priests had played at least one game as a member of the team.

 In December 2002, Costello fell to the ice during the pre-game warmup of a Flying Fathers game after a puck got caught in his skates.
 He hit his head on the ice, skipped that night's game and the subsequent game, soon fell into a coma, and died six days later when his family took him off life support at St. Michael's Hospital.
 The team disbanded in 2009 from a lack of hockey player priests.
 In the early 2010s, seminarians from St. Augustine's Seminary in Toronto organized an eight-team tournament that was soon referred to as the "Father Costello Classic".

-The team was reformed in February 2019 for three benefit games in Ontario and Quebec with the hopes of a more long-term revival.
+The team was re-formed in February 2019 for three benefit games in Ontario and Quebec with the hopes of a more long-term revival.
 It consisted of 12 priests drawn from the dioceses of Hamilton, Kingston, Ottawa, Peterborough, St. Catharines, and Toronto.
 The re-creation of the team was ascribed to several purposes: the Canadian cultural attachment to the game; evangelizing for the Roman Catholic Church in Canada, and to provide insight into the priesthood.

 In early 2020, the Ontario State Council of the Knights of Columbus proposed that its local councils financially support the re-creation of the team so that it could embark on charity tours within the province, and later internationally to support local charities.
 The funds would be used to pay for tour travel expenses, which are otherwise covered by gate receipts.